amar-singh-wisesciencewise/SATA-PERFORMANCE-UTILITY/README.md

 # SATA-PERFORMANCE-UTILITY
-This is an Utility measures the performance of SATA Drives.
+This is an Utility to measure the performance of SATA Drives.
 It can test both HDD and SSD.

 This Utility measures the following parameters:
 1. IOPS: Input/output operations per second